The Negative Reviews Of Season 2 Of

 Advertisement

 I understand why not everyone is comfortable with 13 Reasons Why.
-The series was heavily criticised for depicting Hannah's suicide onscreen, despite certain media guidelines insisting it dangerous to do so.
-Some also believed, as I did reading Asher's novel, that the way Hannah gets to "live on" via her 13 tapes romanticised suicide.
+The series was heavily criticized for depicting Hannah's suicide onscreen, despite certain media guidelines insisting it dangerous to do so.
+Some also believed, as I did reading Asher's novel, that the way Hannah gets to "live on" via her 13 tapes romanticized suicide.

 I certainly would not want anyone to watch the show and feel like they were harmed for having done so.
 I can only assume that Yorkey and his team felt the same way when planning the second season.